amber-warren/amber-warren.github.io/README.md

 ### Availability

-Amber is available for consulting for your English language program and can help with accreditation and other development needs.
+Amber is available for consulting, teacher training, and professional development for your English language program and can help with accreditation and other development needs.